-Degree candidates must successfully complete a minimum of 36 credit hours of graduate coursework, which includes a minimum of two semesters of course work completed at JMU.
-Students work with department advisers to design a program that fits their unique educational needs and career aspirations.
-Depending on their backgrounds and options they might choose to pursue while in the degree program, students may decide to take course work beyond the required 36 hours to obtain additional knowledge or skills in specialized areas.
-For example, students may choose to take extra course work to enhance their skills in communication technologies or to deepen their academic training in the technical or scientific content areas in which they intend to work as professional writers or editors.
+Degree candidates must successfully complete a minimum of 33 credit hours of graduate course work, which includes a minimum of two semesters of course work completed at JMU.
+Students work with school advisers to design a program that fits their unique educational needs and career aspirations.
+Depending on their backgrounds and options they might choose to pursue while in the degree program, students may decide to take course work beyond the required 33 hours to obtain additional knowledge or skills in specialized areas.
+For example, students may choose to take extra course work to enhance their skills in communication technologies or to deepen their academic training in the writing, rhetoric and technical communication content areas in which they intend to work as professional writers or editors.

-Students in the Master of Arts program must successfully complete four core courses (12 credit hours), including an internship, a practicum or thesis course (six credit hours), and six courses of WRTC electives (18 credit hours).
+Students in the M.A. program must successfully complete three required courses (nine credit hours), two courses of thesis or internship hours (six credit hours), and six courses of WRTC electives (18 credit hours).

-Degree candidates have two options for satisfying the thesis requirement for the Master of Arts or Master of Science degree
+Degree candidates have two options for satisfying the capstone requirement for the master’s degree:

-- Complete a traditional research-based master's thesis on a technical communication topic
+- Complete a traditional research-based master's thesis on a relevant topic.